 “There are all kinds of creative gifts you could include as part of your invitations,” she said.
 “You could share the bounty of your summer canning, or some pepper jelly or dried beans from the farmer’s market.”

 Kathryn’s favorite dessert is her Grandmother Crisp’s Caramel Cake.

 “To this day, Grandmother Crisp’s Caramel Cake Recipe is by far and away the most popular recipe from my book; we receive inquiries about it every week,” Kathryn said.

-Another tip that makes the celebration even more memorable: “It is so much fun to have some type of favor each year.
+Make the celebration even more memorable: “It is so much fun to have some type of favor each year.
 Often I give a Christmas CD or a Christmas ornament to get everyone in the spirit, and one year I purchased chocolate turkeys in Asheville for each of my guests.”

 What is your number one key for enjoying entertaining your own family and friends at Thanksgiving?
-Let us know in the comments!

 Kim Darden Shaver